DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-05-26-showing-financial-support-from-the-government.md

 ## What we changed

-We don’t currently show bursary and scholarship information in the service.
+We do not currently show bursary and scholarship information in the service.

-To make the service consistent with the Find postgraduate teacher training (Find) service, we added ‘Financial support from government’ to the course length and fees section of the course description page.
+To make the service consistent with Find postgraduate teacher training (Find), we added ‘Financial support from government’ to the course length and fees section of the course description page.

 ## How it works

 If a bursary is available, we show the bursary amount.
 For example, ‘Bursaries of £10,000 available’.

-Scholarships don’t exist independently from bursaries.
+Scholarships do not exist independently from bursaries.

 We show the scholarship and bursary amounts if a scholarship is available.
 For example, ‘Scholarships of £26,000 and bursaries of £24,000 are available’.